nathaneastwood/brew-ds/README.md

 ## Warning

 Linux is untested but hopefully doesn't work too terribly.
-We have no attempted to add any PPAs, portage overlays, AUR packages etc. as you might not want them on your system.
+We have not attempted to add any PPAs, portage overlays, AUR packages etc. as you might not want them on your system.